 For over 20 years, I’ve baked this quick, easy, and super delicious cream cheese danish.
 Interestingly enough, I got this recipe from the same friend I got the oatmeal dinner roll recipe from.
 Just like that recipe, this one has proven to be a keeper.

 Now, can I admit that we’ve had this for a breakfast dessert for years?!
-I don’t know, is a danish supposed to be for dessert or breakfast.
-But I shamelessly will admit that we have only ever had this cream cheese danish for breakfast.
+I don’t know, is a danish supposed to be for dessert or breakfast?
+But I shamelessly admit that we have only ever had this cream cheese danish for breakfast.

 In fact, this danish is so yummy it is the birthday breakfast request for several family members.
 The other popular birthday breakfast request at our house is my homemade cinnamon rolls, and everyone loves my cinnamon streusel coffee cake, so I guess it should be no surprise that we are fans of sweet breakfast treats.

 There are just a few ingredients in this danish, and the crescent rolls (a rare buy) are a definite shortcut that’s worthwhile.

 Over the years, I’ve improved the look of this danish and now prefer to buy the crescent roll tubes that are sheets rather than rolls.

 You’ll notice for this posting, I used normal crescent rolls.
 You can do this too but will have to be more diligent about pinching the precut perforations while you are braiding your dough.